-This has been undertaken for the Exe Estuary European marine site by assessing the relative exposure of the interest features of their component sub-features on the site to the effects of broad categories of human activities currently occurring on the site as at March 2000.
-The assessment was made by combining the best available scientific information from reports such as Hughes (1992) with knowledge gleaned from consulting with relevant local authorities (see footnote, Table 4).
-The exposure has been assessed in relation to the use of habitats by birds and represents the current best available information.
+This has been undertaken for the Duddon Estuary European marine site by assessing the relative exposure of the interest features or their component sub-features to the effects of broad categories of human activities currently occurring on the site.
+This has been greatly assisted by informal discussions with relevant authorities and interest groups.
+The exposure has been assessed in relation to the use of habitats by birds.
 As an example, wintering birds' feeding and roosting grounds may be considered moderately exposed to toxic contamination from synthetic compounds due to the locations and intensity of discharges into an area.